hmuchalski/chem-240t/syllabus-ay-25-26-fall.md

 ### Late work/make-up policy

 If you are absent from class, it is your responsibility to check on announcements made while you were away.
 The course attendance policy follows university’s [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf).
-Late assignments will not be accepted for a grade unless the absence meets the guidelines set forth by the univeristy policy [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf)
+Late assignments will not be accepted for a grade unless the absence meets the guidelines set forth by the university policy [APM 232: Policy on Student Absence](http://www.fresnostate.edu/academics/facultyaffairs/documents/apm/232.pdf)

 ### Technology issues when submitting work